dendronhq/dendron-site/vault/dendron.topic.publish-legacy.quickstart.md

 nav_order: 2
 ---

 NOTE: it's possible to publish Dendron on any platform that can host static sites.
-This guide covers publishing to [Github Pages](https://pages.github.com/)
+This guide covers publishing to [GitHub Pages](https://pages.github.com/)

 This is divided into two parts
 1. Setting up your local workspace for publication